vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/managing-edition-apps/seller-portal-edition-app.md

 2. To clone this repository run `vtex init`.
 3. Choose the `edition app` option.

-If you don't have VTEX Toolbelt installed, you can also clone it manually:
+If you don't have VTEX IO CLI installed, you can also clone it manually:

  `git clone https://github.com/vtex/edition-hello edition-hello`